crystal-jp/ja.crystal-lang.org/_gitbook/syntax_and_semantics/instance_sizeof.md

 # instance_sizeof

-The `instance_sizeof` expression returns an `Int32` with the instance size of a given class.
-For example:
+The `instance_sizeof` expression returns an `Int32` with the instance size of a given class. 例:

 ```ruby
 class Point